pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 (defined later in this specification) and represents metadata that a tool will later provide.

+A key whose value is a list or a table of arbitrary entries MAY be specified statically *and* listed in ``dynamic`` at the same time.
+In that case the entries given statically are fixed and a build back-end MAY only *append* further entries to them; the back-end MUST NOT remove, reorder, or modify any statically-specified entries.
+See the :ref:`dynamic <pyproject-toml-dynamic>` key for details.

 The lack of a ``[project]`` table implicitly means the :term:`build backend <Build Backend>` will dynamically provide all keys.